 - The online ALEKS Placement Assessment covers material from basic math through precalculus.

-- Give your first assessment a serious, honest effort so it truly reflects your level of knowledge and math preparedness.
+- The first assessment will determine what you know and show what you need to improve on.
+Give this attempt a serious, honest effort so it truly reflects your level of knowledge and math preparedness.

 - If the score from your initial assessment places you in your goal course, you do not need to work in the Prep and Learning Module or take additional assessments.
 However, you are welcome to use the Prep and Learning Module to help you prepare for your first math course at Michigan Tech.